derekgreene/dynamic-nmf/README.md

 Once the window topics have been created, we combine the results for the time windows to generate the *dynamic topics* that span across multiple time windows.
 If we want to specify a fixed number of dynamic topics (e.g. 5), we can run the following, where results are written to the directory 'out':

 	python find-dynamic-topics.py out/month1_windowtopics_k05.pkl out/month2_windowtopics_k05.pkl out/month3_windowtopics_k05.pkl -k 5 -o out

+In this case the results will be written to 'out/dynamictopics_k05.pkl'.
+When the process has completed, we can view the dynamic topic descriptiors using:

+	python display-topics.py out/dynamictopics_k05.pkl

 ### Advanced Usage